WayneMusungu/movie-django/README.md

 ### Requirements

-Go to [The Movie Database] (https://www.themoviedb.org/) and sign up for an acount
+Go to [The Movie Database] (https://www.themoviedb.org/) and sign up for an account

 1. Go to your accounts settings page
 2. Click on the API menu